At IDS we undertake research on responsible data science by design.

 Improving clinical care and well-being through the creation of intelligent systems that bring the science of medicine back into the practice of medicine

-For example, we developed research on FAIR Health where we created a new social, legal and technological infrastructure applying federated machine learning to uncover positive and negative determinants of type-2 diabetes using FAIR data from both Maastricht study and Statistics Netherlands.
+For example, we developed research on FAIR Health, where we created a new social, legal and technological infrastructure and applied federated machine learning to uncover positive and negative determinants of type-2 diabetes, using FAIR data from both Maastricht study and Statistics Netherlands.

 We developed FAIR data stations at Maastricht study and Statistics Netherlands (CBS) for the two different organizations to faciliate sharing of data without leaks and established a broad and scalable governance structure and consent definition to underpin the responsible use of Big Data in the Health domain.

 Empowering communities to characterise, implement and monitor data-driven solutions that optimise their investments to maximise their quality of life